NSProgrammer/nsprogrammer.github.io/_posts/2021-02-20-nsoperation.markdown

 encapsulating state reads/writes with critical sections is going to be the simpler choice.

 Second, you'll also need to be sure that your critical sections support recursion.
-Since we are managing KVO as we update state, that can and will lead to accessing the KVO property while in the critical section.
+Since we are managing KVO as we update state, that will lead to accessing the KVO property while in the critical section (every `willChangeValueForKey:` and `didChangeValueForKey:` access the property of the given key).
 If you go with atomic state values instead of a critical section pattern, you won't need to worry about recursion (but the race conditions will be more of a risk).

 ### Objective-C Code